-21.2 Character-based Translation
+21.3 Character-based Translation

 The first, and simplest, method for moving beyond words as the atomic unit for translation is to perform character-based translation, simply using characters to perform translation between the.
 In other words, instead of treating words as the symbols in F and E, we simply treat characters as the symbols in these sequences.
+Because neural MT methods inherently capture long-distance context through the use of recurrent neural networks or transformers, competitive results can actually be achieved without explicit segmentation into phrases [6].